cryptomkt/magento-plugin/GUIDE.md

 ## Installation

-**From the Magento Connect Manager:**
+**From the Magento Market Place**

-Goto [https://marketplace.magento.com/bitpay-bitpay-core.html](https://marketplace.magento.com/bitpay-bitpay-core.html) and click the *Install Now* link which will give you the *Extension Key* needed for the next step.
+* Goto [https://marketplace.magento.com/bitpay-bitpay-core.html](https://marketplace.magento.com/bitpay-bitpay-core.html) and click the *Add to Cart* link.
+* Select your shopping cart, click *Checkout* and then *Place order*
+* Click *Install* and copy the access key of the latest version of the BitPay bitcoin acceptance plugin

 Once you have the key, log into you Magento Store's Admin Panel and navigate to **System > Magento Connect > Magento Connect Manager**.